dhruvsol/NanoBlock-example/README.md

 # nano-block-example

+⚠️ **WARNING: This project operates at the kernel level and can affect network connectivity.
+Use with caution and test in a safe environment first!**

 A high-performance network firewall example using eBPF (Extended Berkeley Packet Filter) and the NanoBlock framework.
 This project demonstrates how to build a packet filtering system that can block IP addresses and allow specific ports at the kernel level for maximum performance.

 ## What it does